-For those of you who are guitar collectors or perhaps have quite a few different wooden instruments in your man cave (yes, I am jealous of you!), a room humidifier might be exactly what you need.
-While you can buy your average humidifier that just spits out vapor indiscriminately, what you really want to get is a humidifier that can take readings of the air and adjust to keep it at a good 30-45% humidity.
+For those who are guitar collectors or have a few wooden instruments, a room humidifier might be what you need.
+You can buy your average humidifier that just spits out vapor indiscriminately.
+However, what you really want is a humidifier that can take readings of the air and adjust to keep it at 30-45% humidity.

 Top 5 Guitar Humidifiers Reviewed

 With all of that in mind, here are five of the most popular guitar humidifiers.
-I’m going to break it out into a simple table for you to compare and then below I’ll give my own two cents.
+I’m going to break it out into a simple table for you to compare.
+Then below I’ll give my own two cents.

 My two cents:

-- Dampit Guitar Humidifier: probably one of the most well-known humidifiers, the snake-like tube does a good job keeping the entire guitar body humidified.
-Just make sure it’s not so damp that it drips in your guitar or lays flat at the bottom of your guitar.
+- Dampit Guitar Humidifier.
+Probably one of the most well-known humidifiers, the snake-like tube does a good job keeping the entire guitar body humidified.
+Just make sure it’s not so damp that it drips in your guitar.
+It also shouldn’t lay flat at the bottom of your guitar.

-- Kyser Humidifier: this humidifier covers the entire soundhole of the guitar unlike many of the others.
+- Kyser Humidifier.
+This humidifier covers the entire soundhole of the guitar unlike many of the others.
 I don’t believe there’s any special advantage to this but it looks cool.
-The only thing I don’t like about this humidifier is that it’s so thin it doesn’t feel like it retains too much water.
+However, it is so thin it doesn’t feel like it retains much water.

-- Planet Waves Humidipaks: the beauty of the humidipaks is that it can either release or absorb moisture depending on what is needed, something other humidifiers don’t do.
+- Planet Waves Humidipaks.
+The beauty of the humidipaks is that it can either release or absorb moisture depending on what is needed.
+This is something other humidifiers don’t do.
 Each pack lasts between 2-6 months depending on conditions so you’ll need to keep up your supply.

 Best Room Humidifiers for Guitars

-If you’re intent on purchasing a room humidifier for your guitar, the good news is that there are hundreds more options!
+If you’re intent on a room humidifier for your guitar, the good news is that there are more options!
 Room humidifiers come in every shape, size and color.
-When you’re looking for a humidifier that will specifically keep your instrument room controlled, there are few things to keep in mind:
+When looking for a humidifier that keeps your instrument room controlled, there are few things to keep in mind: